-John Andrew’s will conduct Rossini’s Elisabetta, regina d’Inghilterra for English Touring Opera this season with Mary Plazas starring in the title role and Joseph Doody singing the role of Guglielmo.
+John Andrew’s conducts Rossini’s Elisabetta, regina d’Inghilterra for English Touring Opera this season with Mary Plazas starring in the title role and Joseph Doody singing the role of Guglielmo.
 This is the first fully staged professional production of Rossini’s opera in the UK for two hundred years.
-The premiere is at Hackney Empire on Saturday 2 March 2019 and James Conway’s production will now tour the UK.
-For further details click here
+The premiere was at Hackney Empire on Saturday 2 March 2019 and James Conway’s production will now tour the UK.
+For further details.

 Owen White Management is pleased to announce that Clare Bowskill has joined the team in charge of Artist Communications.
 Clare brings more than 20 years of experience in communications working for major television networks including ITV and BBC Worldwide and as Head of Publicity for a major charity.
 More recently she moved into the world of performing arts as the Visitor Services Manager for Brighton Dome and Festival working directly.